-How to Add Business Listing to Google Maps: 5 Simple Steps
+How to Add Your Business to Google Maps: Complete 2025 Guide

 TL;DR – Quick Takeaways

-- Claiming your listing takes 5-15 business days for verification, but setup can be completed in under 30 minutes
+• Claiming and verifying your Google Maps listing takes 5-15 business days, but initial setup completes in under 30 minutes

-- Complete profiles get 70% more location visits than incomplete ones
+• Complete profiles receive 70% more location visits than incomplete ones

 The platform serves as a bridge between your physical location and online presence, allowing customers to find everything they need: your hours, contact information, photos, reviews, and even the ability to message you directly.
 But here’s what most business guides won’t tell you: it’s also Google’s way of understanding your business legitimacy and relevance for local search queries.